The Chart Repository Guide

 This section explains how to create and work with Helm chart repositories.
 At a high level, a chart repository is a location where packaged charts can be stored and shared.

-The official chart repository is maintained by the Kubernetes Charts, and we welcome participation.
-But Helm also makes it easy to create and run your own chart repository.
+The distributed community Helm chart repository is located at Artifact Hub and welcomes participation.
+But Helm also makes it possible to create and run your own chart repository.
 This guide explains how to do so.

 Create a chart repository

 A chart repository is an HTTP server that houses an

 optionally some packaged charts.
 When you're ready to share your charts, the

 preferred way to do so is by uploading them to a chart repository.